torvalds/linux/Documentation/driver-api/firewire.rst

 Introduction and Overview
 =========================

-The Linux FireWire subsystem adds some interfaces into the Linux system to use/maintain+any resource on IEEE 1394 bus.
+The GNU/Linux FireWire subsystem adds some interfaces into the GNU/Linux system to use/maintain+any resource on IEEE 1394 bus.

 The main purpose of these interfaces is to access address space on each node